riceissa/beanslate/README.md

 # beanslate – translate intuitive input to Beancount syntax

+**WARNING:** This is just a proof of concept.
+It's implemented in a hacky way using regular expressions.
+Not ready for real-world use.

 Let's say you buy some food at the grocery store using your credit card, then you buy a book at the bookstore (also with your credit card), and then finally you pay off your credit card using your bank account.
 In conventional